rschristopher/ischristtrue.com/src/ancient-views/justification.md

 ## Patristic Commentaries

-While there wasn't controversy around justification, there is plenty of surviving commentary from the early church that we can get a deeper understanding of what early Christians actually believed and -- importantly -- how they avoided the various bad fruits we see from modern Christianity.
+While there wasn't much controversy around justification, there is plenty of surviving commentary from the early church that we can get a deeper understanding of what early Christians actually believed about justification and -- importantly -- how they avoided the various bad fruits we see from modern Christian denominations who can't seem to faithfully understand one another, let alone hold communion together.

 https://orthodoxchristiantheology.com/2020/12/11/the-orthodox-doctrine-of-justification-the-biblical-teaching/